top of page

 The baroness Dannery holding her son.

 This is an exception in my collection.
-Besides being the smallest wax seal stamp I have, it is also not engraved with a family crest or coat of arms.
-Nevertheless, it is still a very cute (and very) little stamp.
+Besides being the smallest wax seal stamp I have, it is also not engraved with a family coat of arms.
+Even so, it is a very cute little stamp.
+This engraving does not seem to resemble a specific major historical figure well enough to match known portraits.
+If the seal belonged to someone involved in the arts or sciences, it might represent an admired author or scholar but stylized rather than portrait-accurate.
+Or maybe was it a family ancestor.

 Very small stamp made of bone.